-The submission deadline for Vol. 32 of the Brown Classical Journal will be announced in the Fall 2019 semester.
+The submission deadline for Vol. 32 of the Brown Classical Journal is Saturday, December 21, 2019!

 We welcome submissions of essays, original poetry, translations from ancient languages, art work, or original photographs on a classical theme, from any undergraduate with an interest in the classics.
 Although we anticipate that the bulk of accepted submissions will focus on Greco-Roman antiquity and on the traditions of classical antiquity in subsequent eras, we also welcome submissions that treat the cultures of any ancient society, East or West.
 Each student is allowed a maximum of 3 submissions.